dwbfox/atecx/README.md

 ```php
 $this->load->view('status_view',$content);
 ```
 When this is called, Codeigniter will automatically search for a file called `status_vew` in `application/views/`.
-Expect to run into errors if you neglect to maintain a consistent name the view and the controller.
+Expect to run into errors if you neglect to maintain a consistent name between the view and the controller.
 You'll also want to create `css` and `js` files named `stats` and put them under the `/assets/js` and `/assets/css` folders respectively.
 They'll be automatically attached to the header and footer as our controller builds the view.

-Back on `status_view.php`, we'll add some required HTML markup:
+Back to `status_view.php`, we'll add some required HTML markup:
 ```HTML
 <div id="content">
 	<div class="content">